diogocezar/dctb-chat/README.md

-# dctb-chat
-Simple Chat in PHP + JQuery
+# Simple Chat

+This is a simple chat created with PHP + JQuery.

+Does not use database.

+All informations are stored on _data/chat.txt_

+Enjoy~